CUBRID/cubrid-manual/en/sql/query/json_table.rst

   Column b represents the value found at '$.a' in the given json_doc.
 Since the path does not exist, ON EMPTY is triggered resulting in NULL as a result.
   The '$.c' extraction also results in an empty result, but the triggered ON EMPTY behavior returns 0 as default value.

-In the example bellow, '$.*' path will be used to make the parent columns receive root json object's member values one by one.
+In the example below, '$.*' path will be used to make the parent columns receive root json object's member values one by one.
 Column a shows what is processed.
 Each member's value of the root object will then be processed further by the NESTED [PATH] clause.
 NESTED PATH uses path '$[*]' take each element of the array to be further processed by its columns.
 FOR ORDINALITY columns track the count of the current processed element.
 In the example's result we can see that for each new element in a column, the ord column's value also gets incremented.
 FOR ORDINALITY nested_ord column also acts as a counter of the number of elements processed by sibling columns.
 The nested FOR ORDINALITY column gets reset after finishing each processing batch.